connordelacruz/webdriver-test-tools/docs/source/additional_browsers.rst

     class BrowserConfig(browser.BrowserConfig):
-        # Dictionary of usable test case classes indexed by the short name for that class (i.e. its command line argument)
         BROWSER_TEST_CLASSES = {
             Browsers.FIREFOX: FirefoxTestCase,
             Browsers.CHROME: ChromeTestCase,
             Browsers.SAFARI: SafariTestCase,
             # Browsers.IE: IETestCase,
             # Browsers.EDGE: EdgeTestCase,
+            # Browsers.CHROME_MOBILE: ChromeMobileTestCase,
         }

 Skipping tests for certain browsers
 -----------------------------------

 Some browser drivers don't support certain features of the Selenium WebDriver API.
-If a test method or class requires these features to run, drovers that lack support for them will likely encounter errors leading to false failures.
+If a test method or class requires these features to run, drivers that lack support for them will likely encounter errors leading to false failures.
 The ``WebDriverTestCase`` class provides utilities for skipping tests in certain browsers for these instances.

 Skipping browsers for test methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~